Understanding the WMAP Cold Spot mystery: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the use of the Legacy Archive for Microwave Background Data Analysis (LAMBDA\footnote{\tt http://lambda.gsfc.nasa.gov}).
-We also acknowledge the use of \healpix package (G\'orski et al. 2005) to produce $\alm$.
-The \glesp package (Doroshkevich et al. 2005) was used in this work.
+We also acknowledge the use of \healpix package \cite{healpix} to produce $\alm$.
+The \glesp package \cite{glesp} was used in this work.
+OVV thanks Russian Foundation for Basic Researches by the grants No\,09-07-00159, Foundation for the National Science Support and the ``Dynasty'' Foundation.